williamz2/doc-example/doc/feature-a.rst

 Subsection
 ----------

 Exciting documentation in here.
+Do something.

 Another subsection
 ------------------

 More exciting documentation in here.
+Mamma, just wanna go home and have a warm soup